kmkamyk/Ansible-Facts-Explorer/README.md

 # Ansible Facts Explorer

+> **Note:** This project was developed entirely within [Google AI Studio's "Build with AI"](https://aistudio.google.com/build) feature, showcasing the power of generative AI in modern application development.

 Ansible Facts Explorer is a powerful and intuitive web application designed to fetch, browse, and dynamically search Ansible facts from various data sources, including a live Ansible AWX instance, a cached PostgreSQL database, or local demo data.
 It provides a highly performant, user-friendly interface for engineers and administrators to quickly find and analyze configuration details across their managed hosts.

 ## ✨ Key Features